How to Navigate Intimacy & Incontinence

 How Do I Know If I Have Urinary Incontinence?

-Urinary incontinence (UI) is the loss of bladder control that results in unintentional urine leakage.
-While UI has been traditionally associated with aging or certain health conditions, it’s essential to recognize that it often affects people of all ages and genders.
+Urinary incontinence is the loss of bladder control that results in unintentional urine leakage.
+While UI has typically been associated with aging or certain health conditions, it’s important to recognize that it can affect people of all ages and genders.
 You may have UI if you experience any of the following symptoms:

 • Leak urine throughout the day.